analysiscenter/radial/README.md

 #### Preprocessing xls files

-To prepare data that stored in XLSX just run following commands:
+To prepare data that is stored in XLSX run following command:
 ```bash
 foo@bar:~$ python xls_to_npz.py -l path/to/whole_data.xlsx -s path/to/save
 Done!